jmettraux/aachen/src/cc03__skills.md

 ### Exert

-To swim, climb, run, lift, and exert one's form mightily.
+To climb, run, lift, throw.
+Athletic training.

 ### Heal

-To cure the sick and mend the battle-bloodied.
-A vital skill in stabilizing wounds or ensuring clean recovery.
+To mend wounds, combat diseases, neutralize poisons.

+This skill is used when stabilizing _Mortally Wounded_ characters, its importance cannot be overstated.

 ### Hunt

-To take game with snare, arrow or spear, to know the habits and the manner of beasts.
+To take game with snare, arrow or spear, to know the habits and the manner of preys.

 ### Know

 The seven liberal arts are divided between the trivium and the quadrivium.
 The trivium is grammar, logic, and rhethoric.
 The quadrivium is arithmetic, geometry, music, and astronomy.

-Level-0 equals some mastery of the trivium, while above levels leave the trivium for the quadrivium.
+Level 0 equals some mastery of the trivium, while above levels leave the trivium for the quadrivium.

 ### Lead

-To inspire others to follow your lead.
+To conduct and inspire people.

-### Magic

-To cast or analyze magic and know things about famous mages and magical events.

-Classes that cannot cast spells obtain only intellectual and scholarly benefit from it.

 ### Notice

-To see what is subtle and sense what is hidden, either in men's speech or in the valley's dark places.
+To perceive small details, hidden features, emotional states.
+To be aware.

 ### Perform

-To sing and dance and know of the old stories.
+To sing, dance, or play an instrument.
+To know songs and stories.

 ### Pray